 Next j

-- In this portion of the code, there are two nested loops that iterate through TableRng and PropertyRng ranges.
+- In this portion of the code, two nested loops iterate through TableRng and PropertyRng ranges.
 For each loop in TableRng range, a variable named Property is initiated with a value No Property.
 The inner loop then checks if the value of the current cell in the TableRng range matches any value in the first column of the PropertyRng range.
-If a match is found, the Property variable is updated with the corresponding value from the fifth column of the PropertyRng range.
-The inner loop continues to search for matches, updating Property variable with the value of the last match found.
+The Property variable is updated with the corresponding value from the fifth column of the PropertyRng range.
+The inner loop searches for matches, updating Property variable with the value of the last match found.
 Once the inner loop completes, the outer loop moves to the next cell in the TableRng range and repeats the process.
-So, the Property variable holds the value of the property associated with the last matching entry in the PropertyRng range for each cell in the TableRng range, or No Property if no matches were found.
+So, the Property variable holds the property value associated with the last matching entry in the PropertyRng range for each cell in the TableRng range, or No Property if no matches were found.

 For k = 1 To ElementRng.Rows.Count